nyadav18/ps6repo/README.md

 [App Link](https://nyyadav18.shinyapps.io/gss2021only/)

-This assignment took me about 10 hours I want to say, but probably longer it's all a blur now.
+This assignment took me about 10 hours I want to say, but it was probably quite a bit longer, it's all a blur now.